 If the authentication data from the user (Data Consumer) is valid, the Identity Provider returns this information to the Broker who in turn will forward the successful authentication result to the Data Provider.
 Upon the receipt of the successful authentication data validation from the Identity Provider via the Broker, the Data Provider requests a check of the authorization rights of the Data Consumer from the Broker.
 The Broker forwards the authorization check request to the Authorization Registry that checks the authorization rights of the Data Consumer.
-Once the user (Data Consumer) has valid authorization rights to access the requested data, the Authorization Registry returns the successful authorization check self to the Data Provider.
+Once the user (Data Consumer) has valid authorization rights to access the requested data, the Authorization Registry returns the successful authorization check seult to the Broker who then in turn forwards it to the Data Provider.
 With the valid authentication and authorization checks performed by the Identity Provider and the Authorization Registry, respectively, and communicated via the Broker, the Data Provider sends the requested data to the user (Data Consumer) signed by the certificate of the Data Provider, as identity proof to the Data Consumer.